jlooper/jlooper/README.md

 I've published a textbook for kids in grades 6-8, published by Wiley, entitled **Computer Science for Kids**.
 It is alighted to CSTA standards and has a fun, game-driven storyline with bespoke print illustrations.
 Follow this project [here](https://github.com/cs4kids) and consider purchasing the book for the cool middle-schooler in your life!

-Forthcoming in December 2023 is my latest book, The Illustrated AWS Cloud, a visually-guided story-led approach to learning the fundamentals of Cloud Computing using AWS.
+I also pubkished The Illustrated AWS Cloud, a visually-guided story-led approach to learning the fundamentals of Cloud Computing using AWS.
 Check out its web site [here](https://illustratedaws.cloud).
 All the author's proceeds from this book will go to [Code To Inspire](https://codetoinspire.org), a program helping women in Afghanistan learn to code.

 Enjoy [free Machine Learning zines](https://zines.jenlooper.com)!